primefaces/primefaces/docs/15_0_0/components/wizard.md

 | Event | Listener Parameter | Fired |
 | --- | --- | --- |
-next | javax.faces.event.AjaxBehaviorEvent | When "next" is triggered
+next | jakarta.faces.event.AjaxBehaviorEvent | When "next" is triggered
-back | javax.faces.event.AjaxBehaviorEvent | When "back" is triggered
+back | jakarta.faces.event.AjaxBehaviorEvent | When "back" is triggered

 ## Getting Started with Wizard
 Each step in the flow is represented with a tab.
 As an example following wizard is used to create a